BurkovBA/BurkovBA.github.io/content/blog/2021-06-17-1/index.md

 Thus, $\xi_1^2 = \frac{(O_1-np)^2}{np(1-p)} \sim \chi^2_1$.

-### Induction step: (k+1)-sided dice from k-sided case
+### Induction step: (k+1)-sided dice from k-sided dice

-In order to perform induction step, we basically need to show that is we had a k-dice (e.g. a 2-dice, a coin), and goodness of fit of empirical results of its rolls don't differ much from expected k-nomial distribution according to $\chi_{k-1}$ test, we can add one more side to this dice and it will be still possible to check fitness of (k+1)-nomial distribution according to $\chi_k$ test.
+In order to perform the induction step, we need to show that if we had a k-dice described by a k-nomial distribution and could apply $\chi_{k-1}$ test to it, there is a way to construct a dice with k+1 sides from it, so that it can be described by a (k+1)-nomial distribution and validated by a $\chi_{k}$ test.

 Here's an example to illustrate the process of creation of an additional side of our dice.

-Imagine that we had a continuous random variable, representing a distribution of human heights.
+Imagine that we had a continuous random variable, representing the distribution of human heights.
-We came up with 2 bins: "height < 170cm" and "height >= 170cm" with probabilities $p_1$ and $p_2$, so that $p_1+p_2 = 1$.
+We transformed the real-valued random variable of height into a discrete one by dividing all people into one of two bins: "height < 170cm" and "height >= 170cm" with probabilities $p_1$ and $p_2$, so that $p_1+p_2 = 1$.
 Chi-square test works for our data according to induction basis.
+We can see sampling of a value from this r.v. as a 2-dice roll (or a coin flip).

 Now we decided to split the second bin ("height >= 170cm") into two separate bins: "170cm <= height < 180cm" and "height >= 180cm".
-So, what used to be one side of our dice has become 2 sides.
-Let's show that Chi-squared test will just get another degree of freedom, but will still work.
+So, what used to be one side of our 2-dice has become 2 sides, and now we have a 3-dice.
+Let's show that Chi-squared test will just get another degree of freedom (it's going to be $\chi_2^2$ instead of $\chi_1^2$ now), but will still work for our new 3-dice.

+Let's write down the formula of Pearson's test for 3-nomial disitrubion and split it into binomial part and an additional term:

 $\sum \limits_{i=1}^{3} \frac{(O_i - np_i)^2}{np_i} = \frac{(O_1 - np_1)^2}{np_1} + \frac{(O_2 - np_2)^2}{np_2} + \frac{(O_3 - np_3)^2}{np_3} = \underbrace{\frac{(O_1 - np_1)^2}{np_1} + \frac{(O_2 + O_3 - n(p_2 + p_3))^2}{n(p_2 + p_3)}}_{\sum \limits_{j=1}^2 \frac{{O'-np_j}^2}{np_j} \sim \chi_1^2 \text{ for sum of k=2 terms by induction base}} - \underbrace{\frac{(O_2 + O_3 - n(p_2 + p_3))^2}{n(p_2 + p_3)} + \frac{(O_2 - np_2)^2}{np_2} + \frac{(O_3 - np_3)^2}{np_3}}_{\text{this part should also be } \sim \chi_1^2 \text{, let's prove this}}$